jsalva9/K-MST-with-MILP-optimization/readme.md

 - a sequential formulation (inspired by Miller, Tucker and Zemlin, MTZ)
 - a Single-Commodity Flow formulation, SCF
 - a Multi-Commodity Flow formulation, MCF
+- a Cycle Elimination Constraints formulation, CEC
+- a Directed Cutset Constraints formulation, DCC

 We model these formulations using ortools, and we compare their performance on a set of 10 graph instances.
 We compare the licensed solver Gurobi 10.0.1 vs SCIP v803.
+The last two formulations require the usage of a solver that supports Lazy Constraints.
+Only Gurobi (through the Python API `gurobipy`) was used for these formulations, even though SCIP could also have been explored.

 This project is part of the lecture [186.835 Mathematical Programming](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?dswid=3722&dsrid=607&courseNr=186835&semester=2021S) at the Technical University of Vienna.